 The Stealth 2 HD is chock full of technology that increases the performance of the club on both the solid strikes and the misses.

-- Carbon Reinforced Composite Ring - by using more carbon than any other driver in golf history, and moving it to carefully selected areas of the club, Taylormade redistributes the mass of the golf club for increased stability.
-This is part of what makes the Stealth 2 HD such a straight driver.
+• Carbon Reinforced Composite Ring - by using more carbon than any other driver in golf history, and moving it to carefully selected areas of the club, Taylormade redistributes the mass of the driver head for increased stability.
+This is part of what makes the Stealth 2 HD such a straight, forgiving driver.

 Visual Characteristics